 What is the best way to transport my knives?

-If you are bringing them into the shop, then wrap them in towels, newspaper, cardboard – anything that will protect the blades and you!
-If you are bringing in a lot of knives, then after wrapping, place them in a box.
+If you are bringing them into the shop, wrap them in towels, newspaper, cardboard – anything that will protect the blades and you!
+If you are bringing in a lot of knives, after wrapping, place them in a box.

 How often do knives need re-sharpening?